fawda123/veggam/README.md

 ![](README_files/figure-html/unnamed-chunk-4-4.png)<!-- -->

-These plots show an alternative view of the results for each explanatoory variable.
+These plots show an alternative view of the results for each explanatory variable.

 ```r
 # get model predictions at different levels of input data